smart-city-software-platform/docs/architecture/Architecture.md

 infrastructure must support cross-domain applications rather than technological silos by sharing services, APIs, data, and standards.

-There are two kind of services provided by the platform:
+There are two kinds of services provided by the platform:

 * Front-end services: native platform services with graphical interfaces.
 Such services provide features to visualize data from city resources as well